Dynamical Landscape and Multistability of a Climate Model: Results

-In Fig.~\ref{fig:climatology_setupB} we compare the climatology of the three climates (W in red, C in green and SB in blue).
+In Fig.~\ref{fig:climatology_setupB} we compare the climatology of the three climates (W in red, C in green and SB in blue) resulting from a 40-year average in steady state conditions, in absence of stochastic forcing ($\sigma=0$).
 The SB state is very similar to the one obtained with setup A, as the ocean plays a negligible role in a fully glaciated planet, and will not be further discussed here.
-The W state is similar to what found in setup A, albeit considerably colder, and, correspondingly, with a weaker hydrological cycle.
+The W state is similar with its counterpart in setup A, albeit considerably colder, and, correspondingly, with a weaker hydrological cycle.
 We can interpret this as resulting from the ice-albedo feedback.
-Indeed, the presence of a weaker heat transport towards high latitudes due to removing the oceanic channel of meridional transport leads to a larger sea-ice surface -- compare the top right panel in Fig.~\ref{fig:maps_setupB} with the corresponding one in Fig.~\ref{fig:maps_setupA} -- which contributes to lowering the planetary albedo, thus enhancing the input in the energy channel at TOA.
-By Boltzmann radiation feedback, the steady state must then characterized by a lower average temperature.
-Finally, the presence of larger temperature differences between high and low latitudes lead to a stronger atmospheric variability, as baroclinic conversion is more efficient and can draw from a larger reservoir of available potential energy.
-This is associated with a stronger Lorenz energy cycle compared to setup A, see Table~\ref{tab:characteristics}.
-The climatic effects of modulating the meridional oceanic heat transport in the W state have been discussed in detail in \cite{Knietzsch2015}, yet in a slightly different experimental setting.
+Indeed, the presence of a weaker heat transport towards high latitudes due to removing the oceanic channel of meridional transport leads to a larger sea-ice surface -- compare Fig.~\ref{fig:maps_setupA}(b) with Fig.~\ref{fig:maps_setupB}(c) -- which contributes to lowering the planetary albedo, thus enhancing the input in the energy channel at TOA.
+Due to the Boltzmann radiation feedback, the steady state must then be characterized by a lower average temperature compared to setup A. Finally, the presence of larger temperature differences between high and low latitudes lead to a stronger atmospheric variability, as baroclinic conversion is more efficient and can draw from a larger reservoir of available potential energy.
+This is associated with a stronger Lorenz energy cycle compared to setup A, see Table~\ref{tab:characteristics}; see a discussion of the climatic effects of modulating the meridional oceanic heat transport in the W state in \cite{Knietzsch2015}.

-Fig.~\ref{fig:climatology_setupB}(a) shows the climatology of the zonal mean surface temperature.
-We remark that in the C state the subtropical band $[-20^\circ N,20^\circ N]$ features above-freezing temperature, while lower temperatures, and correspondingly, prevailing sea-ice is present at higher latitudes, as shown in Fig.~\ref{fig:maps_setupA}.

-The C states shares features of the previously discussed Slushball state \cite{Hyde2000} and, especially, of the Jormungand state \cite{Abbot2011}, where the presence of ice-free equatorial band is associated with the dynamics of continental ice sheets and of the interplay of sea-ice cover, surface albedo, and atmospheric circulation, respectively.